nis65/multiroom/README.md

             snd_rpi_hifiberry_dacplusadc,
             Hardware device with all software conversions

 * Unfortunately, the output shows both sources and sinks, and some sinks can also be used as sources.
-I'm too stupid to understand ALSA.
+I'm just too stupid to understand ALSA.

 * Now you need a `.wav` file with the correct sampling rate:arecord -f cd -D dsnoop:CARD=sndrpihifiberry,DEV=0 -vv -V stereo /dev/null